pranigopu/exploringChromeExtensions/__notes__/conceptNotes/conceptNotes (javaScript).md

 - https://www.w3schools.com/jsref/met_document_queryselector.asp

 ## Importing and exporting JavaScript modules
+### Within DOM's context
+If you want a script included as an external script in an HTML document to access the functions, variables, objects or classes of another script, you can simply include the other script as an external script in the same HTML document, before the former script.

 ### AMD module
 **AMD** => **A**synchronous **M**odule **D**efinition.<br>
 This is a specification for the programming language JavaScript.
 It defines an API that defines code modules and their dependencies, and loads them asynchronously if desired.
 Implementations of AMD provide the following benefits: